Video Length: 86 minutes

 Ever wish you had a road map to saving more lives in your shelter?
 Gathering and understanding data will provide you with exactly that.
-Please join Maddie's InstituteSM and Drs.
+Please join Maddie's Fund® and Drs.
 Jan Scarlett and Elizabeth Berliner for a special two-part webcast series on using data to save lives.

 In part-two, Dr. Elizabeth Berliner, Director of Clinical Programs for Maddie's® Shelter Medicine Program at Cornell University, will share with us how to move animals efficiently through the shelter with practical strategies to reduce their average length of stay, lower daily inventory and incidence of disease, and improve the quality of care.
-The recorded version is available for viewing below.
-You will learn:

 This course has been pre-approved for Certified Animal Welfare Administrator continuing education credits.